 Human service agencies coordinate with public transit to meet special transportation needs for their clients.There are three paratransit services in the PAG region.
-Each of these services requires advance reservations and provides door-to-door service between the rider’s residence and his/her destination.
+Each of these services requires advance reservations and provides door-to-door service between the rider’s location and his/her destination.
 The ADA Eligibility Office of the City of Tucson determines eligibility for all the publicly funded transit in the region.

 Sun Van serves ADA-eligible persons who reside within ¾ of a mile of a Sun Tran bus route.

 Sun Tran and Sun Shuttle buses are transit systems for the general public that are accessible to disabled persons and the elderly.
 No advance reservations are required.
 However, these operate on fixed routes and schedules and do not offer door-to-door service.